Field Position02°20′S 34°50′E · Serengeti District

 Available as a standard East Africa orientation document or as a fully customized guide for your context.

-Best fit: organizations wanting a durable, reusable resource.
+Best fit — organizations wanting a durable, reusable resource.
 Especially useful for teams that rotate personnel and need consistent grounding across cohorts.

-The thinking behind the work.
+The thinking behind the work, bound and shelved.

 What Organizations Consistently Misread About Tanzania